Starias22/Speech-Emotion-Detection/README.md

 Each model was evaluated based on **Training Accuracy, Validation Accuracy, and Cross-Validation Scores**.

-The best-performing model achieved a **high validation accuracy** and showed robust performance in cross-validation.
-Likely candidates for the best model:

-- **Random Forest** (for ML-based approach)
-- **Feedforward Neural Network Classifier** (for deep learning-based approach)

 The feedforward neural network outperformed the other models, with a mean training accuracy of **0.9847** and validation accuracy around **0.9794**, showing strong generalization without overfitting.
 After evaluation on the test set, it achieved a final accuracy of **94%**, as confirmed by our instructor, further validating its effectiveness in real-world scenarios.
 It is the selected model.